 On an annual basis, the Village of Bannockburn provides its residents with a copy of its Consumer Confidence Report (CCR).
 This report, also known as the Village’s annual water audit, was placed in the June-July 2015 Newsletter.

 This report is intended to provide its residents with important information about the drinking water and the efforts made by the Village of Bannockburn’s water system to provide safe drinking water.
-The source of drinking water used by Bannockburn is purchased from Higland Park, IL.
+The source of drinking water used by Bannockburn is purchased from Highland Park, IL.

 To view a copy of the report, please CLICK HERE, visit Village Hall to pick up a copy, or contact Village Hall for a copy via phone at 847-945-6080.